jameslnewell/styled-components-breakpoint/README.md

 ### Using custom breakpoints

-You can customise the provided breakpoint names and values.
-If you would like to use the same breakpoints as [Bootstrap](https://v4-alpha.getbootstrap.com/layout/overview/#responsive-breakpoints), you can do so like this:
+Breakpoints may be customised using `ThemeProvider`.
+To use the same breakpoints as [Bootstrap](https://v4-alpha.getbootstrap.com/layout/overview/#responsive-breakpoints), you can do so like this:

 `./Heading.jsx`
 ```js